ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of Vitamin A?

-Mixed Carotenoids is our top-ranked form of Vitamin A. It holds T1 Preferred status in our formulary, indicating High Absorption bioavailability based on peer-reviewed absorption research.
+Mixed Carotenoids is our top-ranked form of Vitamin A. It is FormulaForge's preferred form, indicating High Absorption bioavailability based on peer-reviewed absorption research.
 We ranked 3 forms to determine this.

 Which form of Vitamin A has the best absorption?

-Mixed Carotenoids has the best absorption of all ranked Vitamin A forms, earning an High Absorption bioavailability rating.
+Mixed Carotenoids has the best absorption of all ranked Vitamin A forms, scoring at the top of our 100-point absorption rating.
 Absorption varies significantly between forms — up to several-fold differences have been documented in clinical research.

 How does FormulaForge rank Vitamin A forms?

 We score each form using a four-factor model: bioavailability percentage (40 pts), formulary tier (25 pts), bioavailability multiplier vs. gold standard (20 pts), and bioavailability tier classification (15 pts).
 Scores are out of 100.
-Our formulary is reviewed by Dr. Brennan Commerford, Chiropractic Physician.
+FormulaForge's rankings are reviewed by Dr. Brennan Commerford, D.C.

 Ready to formulate with Vitamin A?